jbaiter/mirador3-plugin-dev-tutorial/README.md

   your plugin to react to a page change).
 Essential resources are the [Redux-Saga Introduction][saga-intro] and [Redux-Saga Basic Concepts][saga-basic-concepts].

-You can learn all three of those technologies "as you go", but I recommend to work at least through the basic introductions beforehand.
+You can learn all of those technologies "as you go", but I recommend to work at least through the basic introductions beforehand.

 [react-tutorial]: https://reactjs.org/tutorial/tutorial.html